roguedatascience/harry_potter_cliques/README.md

 You can see the full breakdown of this analysys in the following link: http://roguedatascience.com/the-magic-of-words2vec-in-harry-potter/.
-All of the code and media uses for the creation of this post can be found in the [rmarkdown folder[(rmarkdown).
+All of the code and media uses for the creation of this post can be found in the [rmarkdown folder](rmarkdown).